Classroom Rewards: The Low-Maintenance System that actually works!

 Get them invested by asking for suggestions on what items students would like to see added to the prizes!
 They are so funny and creative when it comes to this.
 One year they were obsessed with Top Ramen and insisted I add it to the bin!

 Also, be sure to pre-teach clear expectations for how they can earn tickets during class.
-You can access my Slides for that here.
+Here are the Reward System Slides I use to introduce it to my class.

 Isn’t it annoying to have to cut out tickets and carry them around all the time?